tcaiazzi/BGP_in_the_data_center_kathara/README.md

 # BGP in a data center using Katharà
 This is an example code for building a data center 3-tier clos topology with single-attached servers, that use BGP for routing.

-All the nodes in the network use FFRouting: https://frrouting.org/
+All the nodes in the network use the default FRRouting ip protocol suite: https://frrouting.org/

 ## Pre-requisite